 I have been so fortunate to have a new Coolpad Conjr phone with an Android platform installed on it, I decided to check out a few new apps to help me get organized!
 I have found a meal planning mobile app called Recipe Calendar that is a great option for getting inspired and better organized.
+The app is also available for iOS in App Store.
 I have communicated with the software developers, and they have actually been nice enough to sponsor this post to help me tell about their app, as well as are sponsoring a giveaway that you can find at the bottom of the post!

 Be sure to check out the giveaway as you will be able to potentially win one of their yearly subscriptions for a full version of the app to help you get organized with your recipes!

 I have tried this mobile meal planning app called Recipe Calendar, and I have to say that I love it – it is such a great resource for meal planning – and I will tell you all that I have learned about this app – be sure to read along!

 First of all, I am always noticing that families struggle with coming up with ideas on what to make.
 In my family we are often doing impulse purchases in stores of items that we did not plan to buy, and that we should probably not be eating, but we do anyway as this is how we are – we come to a store unprepared, having no idea of what we want to get.

 Another problem that we often have is that we tend to cook the same foods, week after week.
 While these dishes are very delicious, and we love them, we end up never actually trying to make anything different.
 There are so many recipes that we want to try, but because we are not prepared when we go to a store, we have not made a proper list, we never actually get to make those new recipes not knowing what the ingredients are, not having made a list.

 The only few times that we do make lists are when we come up with certain dishes on holidays or celebrations that we want to make, and that we then go ahead and make to make sure we go ahead with our plans without forgetting anything.